-- Preheat your oven to 350 degrees and prepare a 13 x 9 x 2 in sheet pan lined with parchment paper.
+- Preheat your oven to 350 degrees and prepare a 13 x 9 x 2-inch sheet pan lined with parchment paper.

-- I a large mixing bowl at the flour, brown sugar, cocoa powder, baking soda and salt, whisk together.
+- In a large mixing bowl add the flour, brown sugar, cocoa powder, baking soda and salt, whisk together.

-- Add the hot water and mix into the batter with a rubber spatula.
+- Add the hot water and mix into the batter with a whisk.
 Scrape the bowl and stir until the batter is smooth and combined.

 - Pour batter into the prepared pan and spread the batter to make a thin layer.